-4. Insurance: International Student - College Policy #5102 requires each international student enrolled at the college to secure and maintain at their own expense, an accident and illness insurance coverage as established by College of the Desert.
+3. Insurance: International Student - College Policy #5102 requires each international student enrolled at the college to secure and maintain at their own expense, an accident and illness insurance coverage as established by College of the Desert.
 The college nurse will help secure insurance.

-5. Parking Fee: A fee is charged students for each vehicle they plan to drive and park on the College of the Desert campus.
+4. Parking Fee: A fee is charged students for each vehicle they plan to drive and park on the College of the Desert campus.
 There is a charge for Replacement Parking Permits.
 This is a non-refundable fee.

-6. Health Occupations Programs - College Policy #5101 requires each student enrolled in Health Occupation programs which require patient contact for the development of specific skills to secure and maintain at their own expense accident and illness insurance coverage and insurance coverage against liability for malpractice.
-At the beginning of each semester, students must show evidence of coverage.
+5. Health Occupations Programs - College Policy #5101 requires each student enrolled in Health Occupation programs which require patient contact for the development of specific skills to secure insurance coverage against liability for malpractice.